To use Python in R Markdown, we need to load the

 {ggplot2} R package so we can plot

-some data from a Python pandas
+some data from a Python pandas data frame later on!

-filesJust like R, you can use Python in .Rmd
+.Rmd filesJust like R, you can use Python in .Rmd files!
+Here we import the

-Python package that we need to import our data into Python, pandas
+Python package that we need to import our data into Python, pandas.

-is a Python package that adds data reading, wrangling, and
+pandas is a Python package that adds data reading, wrangling, and

 simple data visualization functionality to Python.
 It holds a similar

-place as the {tidyverse} R meta-package does (however pandas
+place as the {tidyverse} R meta-package does (however pandas is not a

 meta-package, just a very large package).
 If you want to learn more